JaimeRedondo/Mushrooms_Classification/README.md

 # Objective

 The aim of this project is to classify different mushrooms.
 You have the possibility of choosing between All regions and only Guadalajara depending on your interest.
-The results for this project have been obtained made with a dataset with 60 images per mushroom from Guadalajara region (almost 50 types of mushrooms).
+The results for this project have been obtained with a dataset with 60 images per mushroom from Guadalajara region (almost 50 types of mushrooms).

 # How to get the data and run the code